 \section{Conclusion}

 In this paper, we propose \MethodName, a DPO-based step-wise reasoning path preference optimization method.
 Our method emphasizes non-human-like reasoning paths in two key ways: 1) the training data does not rely on strong models; 2) the split for reasoning paths does not depend on predefined anchors.
-We show the effectiveness of \MethodName in both mathematics and code domains, achieving significant improvements and generalization ability over approaches that use data generated by strong models.
-Furthermore, our experiments reveal that, within a certain range, intermediate reasoning path-focused optimization leads to greater performance gains than whole reasoning path optimization.
+We show the effectiveness of \MethodName\ in both mathematics and code domains, achieving significant improvements and generalization ability over approaches that use data generated by strong models.
+Our analyses show that exploring non-human-like reasoning paths enhances model capabilities and is more effective than enforcing human-like reasoning paths.
+Separately, our experiments reveal that, within a certain range, intermediate reasoning path-focused optimization leads to greater performance gains than whole reasoning path optimization.